russellrosario/JavaScripter/content/_index.md

 +++
-description = "The go-to reference for junior developers learning JavaScript development" title = "Full Stack JavaScript Cheatsheets" draft = false
+description = "A compilation of notes during my journey from novice to full stack JavaScript developer by Russell Rosario." title = "JavaScripter" draft = false

 +++